 To protect a folder with a password, run Folder Guard and choose the Change folder protection settings link:

-When the Folder Guard application opens, click on the Protect another folder or file link:
+When the Folder Guard application opens, click on the Lock a folder with a password link:

 This should prompt you first to specify the folder you want to protect, which you can select by pressing the Browse for folder button:

 On the next screen, select the Lock with a password option and press the Choose the password button to specify the password: